mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 message data when more than one channel on a topic backs up.
 Consequently, this increases the burden on the underlying IO subsystem.

-Meanwhile, the write performance of persistent storage has steadily improved, in part due to the increased availability and adoption of SSD based solutions, and coupled with the fact that the write characteristics of a message queue are append-only, it seems reasonable to revisit some of these original design decisions.
+Meanwhile, the write performance of persistent storage has steadily improved, mostly due to the increased availability and adoption of SSD-based solutions.
+Because of this performance improvement, along with the append-only nature of the disk-backed queue, it seems reasonable to revisit the original design decisions.

 ### Delivery Guarantees